Beware the recent past: a bias in spectral energy distribution modelling due to bursty star formation: Introduction

-The remainder of this Letter is structured as follows.
+In this work, we demonstrate that \magphys\ results exhibit a systematic bias in the inferred SFR: the SFR is overestimated (underestimated) for simulated galaxies experiencing a burst (temporarily quenched period).
+We also show that \pros SFRs do not exhibit this bias.
+This Letter is structured as follows.
 In Section \ref{sec:Method} we outline the tools and methods used to create the observations and to fit the SEDs, while in Section \ref{sec:Results} we present the results of the fitting, and in Section \ref{sec:Discussion} discuss the implications.
 In Section \ref{sec:conclusions} we make some concluding remarks.
 We adopt a standard cosmology with $H_0=70\,$km\,s$^{-1}$\,Mpc$^{-1}$, $\Omega_M=0.3$, and $\Omega_\Lambda=0.7$.